-Year of Birth 4 Number of Portfolios Overseen in the Nationwide Fund Complex 1963 Trustee since March 2013 130
+Year of Birth Positions Held with Trust and Length of Time Served 1 Number of Portfolios Overseen in the Nationwide Fund Complex 1963 Trustee since March 2013 130

 Retired.
 Ms. Kosel was a consultant to the Evergreen Funds Board of Trustees from October 2005 to December 2007.
 She was Senior Vice President, Treasurer, and Head of Fund Administration of the Evergreen Funds from April 1997 to October 2005.